 In 2011, a generous gift from a YSSP alumnus Dr. Petr Aven established the Petr Aven YSSP Fellowship to fund a young researcher from Russia or a developing country that is not a member of IIASA until 2021.
-The fellowship has supported eight YSSP fellows to date.
-The 2018 recipient was Ekaterina Antsygina from Russia.
+The fellowship has supported nine YSSP fellows to date.

 Dr. Roger Levien, a former director (1975 – 1981), a long-time supporter and a collaborator of IIASA made a generous gift to the 2015 YSSP Fund and established the Roger Levien YSSP fellowship.
 His wish was to offer the Pardee RAND Graduate School students an opportunity to participate in the YSSP and become part of the IIASA network.
 The fellowship has supported four YSSP fellows to date.
 The 2018 recipients were Sara Turner and John Luke Irwin.

 Established in 2015, the Ferrero Fellowship supports YSSP fellows, whose research interests align with IIASA expertise and research strategy, and contribute to Ferrero's long-term commitment to sustainable sourcing of raw materials.
 The fellowship has supported five YSSP fellows to date.
 The 2018 recipients were Muhammad Nurariffudin and Fumi Harahap.
 Read more on Ferrero's collaboration with IIASA.